knadh/otpgateway/README.md

 # OTP Gateway

 OTP (One Time Password) Gateway is a standalone web server that provides a central gateway to verify user addresses such as e-mails and phone numbers, and to send 2FA confirmations to such addresses.
-An e-mail / SMTP verification provider is bundled.
-It is easy to write custom providers as Go plugins (like a Twilio plugin to send out verification codes via SMS).

 - Use the built in web UI to easily integrate with existing applications.
 - Use the HTTP/JSON APIs to build your own UI.